 In addition to examining Connecticut-specific lighting inventory data, this report explores the saturation of energy-efficient residential lighting products in Connecticut over time in reference to six comparison areas: Massachusetts, New York, Maine, Rhode Island, Georgia and Kansas.
 NMR focused on these particular comparison areas for a number of reasons, including the availability of prior saturation estimates that allowed us to look at a time series of data, but also because they display varying levels of lighting program activity.
 Georgia recently began providing incentives for CFLs and LEDs (earlier it had focused on education and small promotions or bulb giveaways), whereas Kansas is a non-program-activity comparison area not currently or historically providing incentives for efficient lighting.
 Massachusetts continues to provide incentives for standard CFLs, specialty CFLs, and LEDs; New York, on the other hand, ceased standard spiral CFL incentives in 2012 and gradually removed any remaining specialty and LED incentives by the second half of 2014.
 In this way, NMR could consider the impact of differing levels of program support on changes in efficient bulb saturation.
 We compare the prior Connecticut data to those collected from these four states between 2009 and 2015.

 While we present data from nine comparison areas, NMR believes that the data from Massachusetts and New York offer the most pertinent comparisons.
-Massachusetts has the longest uninterrupted time series of lighting data in the nation and continues to offer comparable programs to Connecticut; New York offers a unique natural experiment because of the recent withdraw of residential lighting programs in that state.
+Massachusetts has the longest uninterrupted time series of lighting data in the nation and continues to offer comparable programs to Connecticut; New York offers a unique natural experiment because of the recent withdrawal of residential lighting programs in that state.
 California is another good source, but the data are sparse and the last available data are from 2012—which, given the rapid pace of change in the market, might not reflect the current status of lighting in California.

 Weighting Scheme